logger-simple/node-logger-simple/README.md

 logger.logSucces('Succes message.')
 ```

-# Options
+# 📣 Options
 Initialize the Logger with the following options:
-- `logFilePath` (optional): The path to the log file.
-Default is 'default-log-file.log'.
+- `logFilePath` : Allows you to choose the file name.

-# Methods
+# 📜 Methods
 - `logError('An error has occurred.')` - Logs an error message to the configured log file.
 - `logSucces('Succes message.')` - Logs an succes message to the configured log file.
 - `logInfo('Important information.')` - Logs an info message to the configured log file.